nobuaki-mzmt/GlyptoTandemAnalysis/draft/draft_gly_tandem.md

 **Abstract**

 Parthenogenesis and the loss of males have occurred repeatedly across diverse organisms.
-However, asexual reproduction is not usually associated with social animals that exhibit biparental care because such care is inherently linked to the behavioral sequence of mate pairing and sexual reproduction.
-The male-less termite, *Glyptotermes nakajimai*, provides a rare opportunity to study how sexual reproduction can be lost in social animals with parental care.
-Here we demonstrate that modification of the mate-pairing process impeded the evolution of asexual lineages.
+Asexually-reproducing lineages are not usually associated with social animals that exhibit biparental care because such care is inherently linked to the behavioral sequence of mate pairing and sexual reproduction.
+The male-less lineages of the termite, *Glyptotermes nakajimai*, provides a rare opportunity to study how sexual reproduction can be lost in social animals with parental care.
+Here we demonstrate that modification of the mate-pairing process predated the evolution of asexual lineages.
 Termite colonies are typically founded by a mating pair, with many species forming a tandem courtship pair while searching for a nest site.
 Our comparative analysis of tandem running in *Glyptotermes* termites revealed that two related species, *G. fuscus* and *G. satsumensis*, exhibited both female-leader and male-leader tandem runs, estimated to be the ancestral state in this genus.
 On the other hand, tandem running was rare and ephemeral in both sexual and asexual lineages of *G. nakajimai*.
 These results suggest that *G. nakajimai* employs an alternative colony foundation strategy, as further supported by their colony structures.
-Our study highlights the close link between the evolution of asexuality and behavioral preadaptation, contributing to our understanding of the evolution of complex phenotypes.
+Our study highlights the tight link between the evolution of asexuality and behavioral preadaptation, contributing to our understanding of the evolution of complex phenotypes.

 **Keywords:** Asexual reproduction, Movement coordination, Parental care, Same-sex sexual behavior, Social insects

-**Memo for introduction**
+**Memo for** **introduction**

 There are two different potential behavioral preadaptations that enable the evolution of a male-less colony foundation in termites.